 Day Two: Reach Dharamshala

-Reaching early morning save you an entire day.
+Reaching early morning saves you an entire day.
 Check-in your accommodation place.
 Freshen up have breakfast and let's start with exploring Dharamshala.
 Dharamshala is a small town so I would recommend taking a bike on rent or rickshaw.
 Guys would request you please avoid taking a private car.
-It better for both, it saved the beauty of nature and saves your lot of time from the pain of been in traffic.
+It is better for both, it saved the beauty of nature and saves a lot of time from the pain of being in traffic.
 One day rent for Scooty - Activa 5G I paid ₹370 per day.